 Defend Our Kin

 A Reproductive Justice leadership development cohort for Black women and folks interested in organizing and community activism.
-2025 cohort applications are now open!
+Sick and tired of being sick and tired?
+Stand with us.
+Our 2025 cohort applications are now open!

 What is Defend Our Kin?

-This year, we're launching a new leadership development program, Defend Our Kin, which teaches cohort members how to use Reproductive Justice in the context of their organizing and acts of community care.
+This year, we're launching a new leadership development program, Defend Our Kin, which focuses on teaching cohort members how to use Reproductive Justice in the context of their organizing efforts and acts of community care.

 The Defend Our Kin leadership development cohort is an 8-week program that equips 10 emerging Black leaders from each of our cities (Greater Philadelphia, Pittsburgh, and Cleveland) with resources and action-oriented tools to heighten their organizing effort for greater impact, using a Reproductive Justice-centered approach.